wildex/stream-sampling/README.md

 ```

 Example for STDIN run.
 For user interactive run you can type any amount of values
-and type exit, when you done.
+and type "exit", when you done.
 Or just pipe values from another app.

 ```bash
 $ bin/sampling run --streamType STDIN